javapandas/harrogatecodeclub/README.md

-Code for Harrogate Code Club website
+Repo for Harrogate code club website and projects, Based in Harrogate Library run by volunteers.